 After applying the product, you may notice the sheen level is higher than you’d expect from a traditional satinwood.
-However, it does dull down over the course of a few weeks to leave a rich dull finish.
+However, it does dull down over the course of a few weeks to leave a rich dull finish with a sheen level of roughly 30%.
 Once fully cured, the paint is very durable and although it will yellow over time, it does stay white for several years before discolouring.
 You can’t fault the finish at all, it really does look good.

 The ease of use is fine.
 In fact, it flows quite nicely off the brush or roller and achieving a good finish is effortless.
 Opacity isn’t the best, but you can still easily get away with 2 coats over very discoloured woodwork.